paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-026-water-pollution-prevention-and-control.md

 (4) develop a comprehensive research plan to address the technical needs of the program;

-(5) coordinate the grant, research, and planning programs authorized under this section; and
+(5) coordinate the grant, research, and planning programs authorized under this section;

-(6) collect and make available to the public publications, and other forms of information the management conference determines to be appropriate, relating to the environmental quality of the Basin.
+(6) collect and make available to the public publications, and other forms of information the management conference determines to be appropriate, relating to the environmental quality of the Basin; and

+(7) ensure that the comprehensive conservation and management plan approved for the Basin under [section 1330 of this title](./chapter-026-water-pollution-prevention-and-control.md#section-1330) is reviewed and revised in accordance with [section 1330 of this title](./chapter-026-water-pollution-prevention-and-control.md#section-1330) not less often than once every 5 years, beginning on December 23, 2022.

 **(d) Grants** The Administrator may make grants to pay not more than 75 percent of the costs—

-(1) for restoration projects and studies recommended by a management conference convened for the Basin under [section 1330 of this title](./chapter-026-water-pollution-prevention-and-control.md#section-1330); and
+(1) for restoration projects and studies identified in the comprehensive conservation and management plan approved for the Basin under [section 1330 of this title](./chapter-026-water-pollution-prevention-and-control.md#section-1330); and

 (2) for public education projects recommended by the management conference.

 **(e) Definitions** In this section, the following definitions apply:

-(1) **Basin** — The term “Basin” means the Lake Pontchartrain Basin, a 5,000 square mile watershed encompassing 16 parishes in the State of Louisiana and 4 counties in the State of Mississippi.
+(1) **Basin** — The term “Basin” means the Lake Pontchartrain Basin, a 10,000 square mile watershed encompassing 16 parishes in the State of Louisiana and 4 counties in the State of Mississippi.

 (2) **Program** — The term “program” means the Lake Pontchartrain Basin Restoration Program established under subsection (a).